deyran/asp-net-maui/J-Montemagno/part-3-Navigation.md

 }
 ```

-5. Now it's time to register the route.
+5. Now it's time to register the route in the **AppShell.xaml.cs** file.

 ```
 namespace MonkeyFinder;